Age Group:

 Event Description

-Join us for a powerful discussion as Dr. Karlos Hill tells the story of the transformative sit-in movement in Oklahoma City through the words and reflections of the 13 original sit-inners.
+Join us for a powerful discussion as Dr. Karlos K. Hill tells the story of the transformative sit-in movement in Oklahoma City through the words and reflections of the 13 original sit-inners.
 This presentation will serve not only as a historical exploration but as an homage to those courageous individuals and to the creation of the Clara Luper Sit-in Plaza that recognizes their legacy.

-Dr. Karlos Hill is Regents’ Professor of African and African American Studies at the University of Oklahoma.
+Dr. Karlos K. Hill is Regents’ Professor of African and African American Studies at the University of Oklahoma.
 He is the author of three books: Beyond The Rope: The Impact of Lynching on Black Culture and Memory, The Murder of Emmett Till: A Graphic History, and The 1921 Tulsa Race Massacre: A Photographic History.

 Street parking is free downtown on the weekends.
 Alternatively, their are several nearby garages that charge by the hour.